 There are two main sources of funding for Warwickshire Police; central government grants and a portion of local Council Tax funding, which is known as the police precept.
 As Commissioner, I have the power to vary the level of the police precept each year and with it being responsible for around 46% of the total budget, any adjustments make a considerable impact in the resources that are available for policing.
-In making these decisions, I will continue to consult the public and weigh the impact of any precept increases on households against the cost pressures to seek a fair outcome with taxation levels as low as possible while protecting local services.
+In making these decisions I will continue to consult the public and weigh the impact of any precept increases on households against the cost pressures to seek a fair outcome with taxation levels as low as possible while protecting local services.

 Policing is now more complex than ever, yet the funding formula which underpins how each force receives its share of central grants is decades old and widely acknowledged as unfit for purpose.
-I will continue to engage with Government and partners to secure a fair funding settlement, underpinned by a revised formula which provides multi-year settlements, takes account of the contributions local taxpayers make and does not unfairly penalise smaller, more rural forces like Warwickshire.
+I will continue to engage with Government and partners to secure a fair funding settlement, underpinned by a revised formula, which provides multi-year settlements, takes account of the contributions local taxpayers make and does not unfairly penalise smaller, more rural forces like Warwickshire.

-Warwickshire's population also continues to expand and the creation of major new housing developments continues apace, with the number of households projected to increase by almost 20 percent by 2041.
+With the number of households projected to increase by almost 20 percent by 2041 and the creation of major new housing developments, Warwickshire's population continues to expand.
 Currently, when these new developments are built, planning regulations require builders to pay a one-off cost, known as an 'infrastructure levy' to help finance the local amenities which the new households will require.
 While contributions towards some amenities such as schools, play areas and transport must be considered automatically, provision for policing services is not and must be negotiated on each occasion.
-While we have been fortunate to secure good agreements with developers in recent times, I believe planning reform is needed to make consideration of policing services compulsory.
+In recent times, we have been fortunate to secure good agreements with developers, I believe planning reform is needed to make consideration of policing services compulsory.
 I will work with my Commissioner colleagues and the Government to achieve this, with the resultant funding helping to contribute to the costs of police buildings and equipment required.